Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - If activity gets finished, AsyncTask execution will not cancelled automatically, you need to cancel them else they will keep on running in the background.
 - If any exception occurs while performing network task, you need to handle them manually.

+## What are Handlers?

+- A thread must be created to execute long running jobs.
+- Handlers are objects for managing threads.
+- A Handler is very convenient object to communicate between 2 threads (for instance : a background thread need to update the UI.
+You can use a Handler to post                                                                      some Runnable from your background thread to the UI thread).

+## Android Threading

+- When an application is launched in Android, it creates the first thread of execution, known as the “main” thread.
+- The main thread is responsible for dispatching events to the appropriate user interface widgets as well as communicating with components from the Android UI toolkit.
+- To keep your application responsive, it is essential to avoid using the main thread to perform any operation that may end up keeping it blocked.

 ## Difference between AsyncTasks & Threads?

 - __Thread__ should be used to separate long running operations from main thread so that performance is improved.